gbrlpzz/forest-cover-change/README.md

 2. Forest Classification

-A fixed NDVI threshold of 0.45 (forestThreshold) is used to classify pixels:
+A fixed NDVI threshold of 0.4 (forestThreshold) is used to classify pixels:

-NDVI > 0.45: Forest
+NDVI > 0.4: Forest

-NDVI ≤ 0.45: Open Land / Non-Forest
+NDVI ≤ 0.4: Open Land / Non-Forest

 3. Change Calculation

 Change is determined by comparing the median summer NDVI (June, July, August, September) across two distinct periods:

-Baseline (Start State): 1985–1987
+Baseline (Start State): 1985–1989 (5-year window)
-Final (End State): 2021–2023
+Final (End State): 2021–2025 (5-year window)

 Deforestation (Loss): Pixels that were Forest in the Start State and Open in the End State.
 Reforestation (Gain): Pixels that were Open in the Start State and Forest in the End State.

-4. Year of Recovery
+4. Epoch of Recovery (5-Year Resolution)

-For pixels identified as Reforestation, a pixel-by-pixel time series analysis is performed between startYear (1985) and endYear (2023).
-The script finds the earliest year in this range where the pixel's median summer NDVI first crosses the 0.45 forest threshold.
-This year is recorded in the finalRecoveryMap.
+For pixels identified as Reforestation, a 5-year epoch analysis is performed across seven periods: 1990–1994, 1995–1999, 2000–2004, 2005–2009, 2010–2014, 2015–2019, and 2020–2025.
+The script finds the earliest epoch in which the pixel's median summer NDVI first crosses the 0.4 forest threshold.
+This epoch is recorded in the finalRecoveryMap, providing 7 distinct temporal classes for visualization.

 ## Example Output